erkandem/vue3-crud-flask/README.md

  - left a note regarding schema validation
  - app code diverges from tutorial, since I'm not deleting the object but really updating it
  - wrote a bit more validation by adding the `required` flag to the schema

+### Client Side

+#### Outline

+- Add modal and form
+- Handle update button click
+- Wire up AJAX request
+- Alert user
+- Handle cancel button click

+#### Refactoring Task

+ - the form at the core of the modal for the edit and the add component can be pulled out

+#### Extras
+**Copying JS vars/objects:**

+ - primitives are copied on assignment
+ - objects are only copying the reference on assignment to a new var:
+   - for shallow copies `Object.assign({}, objectToBeCopied)`
+   - for nested objects `structuredClone(objectToBeCopied)`
+   - related: "subclass" creation `Object.create(objectToBeCopied)`
+     the properties and object mehtods will be available in `__proto__`